 In simple terms, Amazon Aurora is an electronic information service that is offered as a part of Amazon Web Services (AWS).

-These days, there’s been a huge shift in how distributed cloud services are used for database management & processing.
+These days, there’s been a huge shift in how distributed cloud hosting services are used for database management & processing.
 The major reason for the industry-level shift is to make system delivery capacity more flexible.
 In modern cloud services, there is high flexibility in the system for managing the decoupling of computing & storing functions from data transfer & networking functions.
 You can deploy different gaming servers, for example – the amazon Minecraft server is very popular among gaming streamers.

 With Amazon Aurora, you can have a new database auoura system that manages the above decoupling easily by using its ‘redo’ log, along with a ‘distributed network’ environment.